Ulf Jarl: Biography

 If Eilaf fought against Cnut, he was forgiven as he was retained as Earl in England until Cnut's death, and then fled, suggesting he was closely linked to the king.

 Any rapprochement with Ulf was short-lived.
-At a banquet in Roskilde, the two brothers-in-law were playing chess and started arguing with each other.
+At a banquet in Roskilde, the two brothers-in-law were playing chess and started arguing with each other after Cnut refused to accept the loss of his knight.
 The next day, the Christmas of 1026, Cnut had one of his housecarls kill Earl Ulf in Trinity Church, the predecessor of Roskilde Cathedral.